CitrineInformatics/citrine-python/docs/source/getting_started/teams.rst

 Remove User from a Team
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Users can also be removed from a Team.
+Users can also be removed from a team.
 This is achieved with the :func:`~citrine.resources.team.Team.remove_user` method.

 .. code-block:: python

-    # Get the UUID fo the user you'd like to delete
+    # Get the UUID of the user you'd like to delete
     user_id = "bed6f207-f15e-4aef-932d-87d99b2d6203"
     team = citrine.teams.get("baaa467e-1758-43a8-97c7-76e569d0dcab")